 Fully customize your docs

-This page covers how to customize your docs with CSS, JavaScript, and custom components.
-However, you can customize many things directly in your docs.yml file, including colors, typography, navbar links, layout, analytics, and metadata.
+You can also customize many things directly in your docs.yml file, including colors, typography, navbar links, layout, analytics, and metadata.
 Try these built-in options first before adding custom code.

 Custom CSS